dyang37/Deep-Proximal-Map/python-plugandplay/README.md

 1: Iterative Coordinate Descent(ICD)

 Note that ICD code is written in C++ and called by python with Cython.
-You need to run `./Cython_setup.sh` when using it the first time.
+You need to run `./Cython_setup.sh` when using it the first time (or when you make changes to icd.cpp or icd.h).

 ## Parameter Tuning